Experience-Monks/threejs-generate-tonemap/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-Generate a tonemap texture from an 8-bit palette (256 points initially plotted on the tonemap)
+Generate a tonemap texture from an 8-bit palette using the GPU (256 points initially plotted on the tonemap)

 ## Usage